Queen's Road East (song): Background

 Queen's Road was the first road in Hong Kong, built between 1841 and 1843.
 Named after Queen Victoria, it became a local landmark and a symbol of British rule.
 The modern road is split into four sections: Queen's Road West, Queen's Road Central, Queensway, and Queen's Road East.

 Lo Ta-yu left Taiwan in 1985 to practice medicine in the United States, before moving to Hong Kong two years later.
 In 1991, he established his own record label called Music Factory, with the Queen's Road East album as its first release.

 "Queen's Road East" was Lo's second song about Hong Kong after "Pearl of the Orient" (東方之珠), which he composed in 1986.
-While initially performed by Michael Kwan with Cantonese lyrics by Cheng Kwok Kong, Lo later wrote and performed a Mandarin-language version of the song, which released as the final track of the Queen's Road East album.
+While initially performed by Michael Kwan with Cantonese lyrics by Cheng Kwok Kong, Lo later wrote and performed a Mandarin-language version of the "Pearl of the Orient", which appeared as the final track of the Queen's Road East album.